“Just Do It.”

 To keep momentum at this stage, check in on team members to make sure they’re creating deliverables on time.
 Encourage everyone to stick to the outlined plan, but be prepared for unexpected upsets, like clients changing the scope of the project midway through.
 Otherwise, your campaign rocket could come crashing down out of nowhere!

-Communicate regularly with your client to make sure all stakeholders—including your marketing campaign manager—are aligned on expectations and any impacts to deadlines.
+Communicate regularly with your client to make sure all project stakeholders—including your marketing campaign manager—are aligned on expectations and any impacts to deadlines.
 Adjust your campaign timeline and deliverables only if absolutely necessary.
 Remember, delays make it difficult to keep campaigns within budget and often introduce scope creep.

 7. Monitor KPIs 📈